mountHouli/camp-trip-browser/README.md

 ## To-Do

 - Build system
+  - Code splitting
-  - Setup dev envr
+    - react-loadable
-    - switch NODE_ENV from "prod" and "dev" to "production" and "development" because this is what webpack uses.
+      - ????????????? if I output all the bundles into the html, they will all load at pageload anyway, so this doesn't reduce the amount of data I have to load at page load time, so what's the point ????????????
+      - maybe `npm uninstall -save react-loadbale`
     - Errors hidden until dev server killed.
 Ex:  `ReferenceError: WHATEVER_COMPONENT_I_USED_BUT_FORGOT_TO_IMPORT is not defined`
+  - Production build makes a request to `/__webpack_hmr`
+  - Setup dev envr
     - Clean up env var setting, especially NODE_ENV
+      - switch NODE_ENV from "prod" and "dev" to "production" and "development" because this is what webpack uses.
       - maybe use webpack "mode" option
       - https://webpack.js.org/configuration/configuration-types/
     - debug